-How to Invert the Mac Screen Colors in OS X Mountain Lion
+How to Invert the Mac Screen Colors in OS X Mavericks & Mountain Lion

 Inverting the colors of a Mac display is a fairly common accessibility feature, and it’s also pretty handy for when you’re reading at night because it puts most screen text into a white on black mode like iOS.

-Prior versions of Mac OS X let you invert the display by hitting the Command+Option+Control+8 keyboard shortcut, but OS X Mountain Lion has changed that.
-From 10.8 onward you’ll need to do the following instead:
+Prior versions of Mac OS X let you invert the display by hitting the Command+Option+Control+8 keyboard shortcut, but OS X Mavericks and Mountain Lion have changed that.
+From 10.8, 10.9, onward you’ll need to do the following instead:

 - Hit Command+Option+F5 to bring up Accessibility Options